 Remember, energy exchange is never an issue of morality.
 That is, it’s not about “right” and “wrong.”
 It’s about understanding that everyone is using strategies that they believe work in order to get what they want.
 The question is: are you and the people around you choosing positive strategies that increase the energy between you?
 Or are you depleting one another’s energy reserves?

-These social dynamics are a huge focus of the Energy Think Star Maker program.
+These social dynamics are a huge focus of the Energy Think Magnitude program.
 So many people waste massive amounts of energy trying to understand others, which is actually counterproductive to changing the situation.
 The bottom line is, if you understand that everything everyone does is to get more energy, then you can stop focusing on the “why” and start directing your own energy toward the “how” of creating a new, improved experience.